mathemusician/Structures_and_Matlab/README.md

 # Structures_and_Matlab

-I've combined a genetic algorithm from Matlab with Blender and Python to find the optimal structure for any project (almost)
+I've combined the Matlab genetic algorithm with Blender and Python to find the optimal structure for any project (almost)

 Dependencies: